Free post-groups, post-groups from group actions, and post-Lie algebras: Introduction

 We begin this short note with a quick review of the basic properties of post-groups in Section \ref{sect:ib}.
 A short account of the main results of \cite{BGST2023} is provided in Section \ref{review}.
-Three new nontrivial examples of post-groups are discussed in Section \ref{examples}.
+In Section \ref{sect:weak}, we give a short account of S.~Wang's weak twisted post-groups \cite{W2023}.
+Three new nontrivial examples of weak post-groups (in the sense of S.~Wang, but with the supplementary property that $L^\rhd_e$ is bijective\footnote{which immediately implies $L^\rhd_e=\smop{Id}_G$, see proof of Proposition \ref{wtpg} together with \eqref{action-unit}.}, and without twist) are discussed in Section \ref{examples}.
 The first example is given by maps from a set $M$ into a group $G$, with the latter acting on $M$ from the right.
-The second example is the smooth analog of the first one, namely smooth maps from a smooth manifold $\mathcal{M}$ into a Lie group $G$ right-acting differentiably on $\mathcal{M}$.
-In Paragraph \ref{MKW-PG}), we show that the post-Lie algebra naturally associated with this post-Lie group coincides with the post-Lie algebra of Lie group integrators considered in \cite{HA13}.
-The last family of examples (Theorem \ref{main-free}) is given by free post-groups generated by left-regular magmas obeying certain regularity conditions, which we named diagonal left-regular magmas.
-We construct (Proposition \ref{iso}) a group isomorphism $\mathcal K$ between the two group structures of a free post-group, reminiscent of Aleksei V.~Gavrilov's $K$-map between the two Lie algebra structures of a free post-Lie algebra \cite{Gavrilov2007, Gavrilov2012}, see also \cite{AEMM2022,Foissy2018}.\\
+The second example is the smooth analogue of the first one, namely smooth maps from a smooth manifold $\mathcal{M}$ into a Lie group $G$ right-acting differentiably on $\mathcal{M}$.
+In Paragraph \ref{MKW-PG}), we show that the post-Lie algebra naturally associated with this weak post-Lie group coincides with the post-Lie algebra of Lie group integrators considered in \cite{HA13}.\\

+The last family of examples provides post-groups in the strict sense (Theorem \ref{main-free}), namely free post-groups generated by left-regular diagonal magmas.
+A magma $(M,\rhd)$ is left-regular whenever the left multiplication operators $L_x^\rhd=x\rhd -$ are bijective.
+A left-regular magma is called \textsl{diagonal} in this work when the application $x\mapsto (L_x^\rhd)^{-1}(x)$ is moreover bijective from $M$ onto $M$.
+Our two main results in this last section can be summarized as follows: \begin{itemize} \item We prove (Theorem \ref{main-free}) that the free group $F_M$ generated by $M$ is a post-group, and that it is free in the following sense: for any post-group $(G,.,\rhd)$, and for any magma morphism $\varphi:(M,\rhd)\to (G,\rhd)$, the unique group morphism $\Phi:F_M\to G$ extending $\varphi$ is a morphism of post-groups.